These 14 states had significant miscounts in the 2020 census

 The statistical agency, however, is not expected to release state-level over- or undercount rates by race and ethnicity or any rates for counties, cities or towns.

 "We are interested in producing the highest quality estimates that people can rely on and trust.
-And we have to meet our standards, and we can't really say anything below the state level," Kennel said, noting that the bureau's plans for the 2020 count did not include producing more detailed metrics as it had in the past.
+And we have to meet our standards, and we can't really say anything below the state level," Kennel said during Wednesday's press briefing, noting that the bureau's plans for the 2020 count did not include producing more detailed metrics as it had in the past.

+On Thursday, Kennel added that the bureau is exploring the possibility of releasing additional national-level metrics about more specific demographic groups, such as racial groups by age or sex.

+"I'm not going to commit to anything at this point, but we're definitely looking into that," Kennel said.

 To try to ameliorate the effects of the over- and undercounts, the bureau has set up an internal team that plans to research how to factor the follow-up survey's results into the bureau's population estimates, which, along with census data, help guide the distribution of an estimated $1.5 trillion a year in federal money to local communities.